Looking to add the best Cloudflare page rules for WordPress?

 1. Always Use HTTPS

-The first page rule forces all visitors to connect to your website through HTTPS.
+The first page rule forces visitors to connect with HTTPS.

-The pattern below is the one you want to use and is recommended in Cloudflare’s page rules YouTube tutorial.
-The two asterisks make sure that no matter what variation of your website is entered (whether before or after), all visits through HTTP will redirect to the HTTPS version.
+The pattern is recommended in Cloudflare’s page rules YouTube tutorial.
+The asterisks make sure no matter which variation is entered, all visits through HTTP will be redirected to HTTPS.

 Alternatively, you can enable this in your Cloudflare dashboard under SSL/TLS → Edge Certificates → Always Use HTTPS.
 This saves you from having to use one of your 3 page rules.